-How many times, visiting a place of extraordinary beauty, you said “This is a movie place”?
-Siena territory and Val d’Orcia in particular, have been several times the harmonious and beautiful location of important films known throughout the world.
+How many times, visiting a place of extraordinary beauty, have you said “have I seen this in a film”?
+Siena territory and the Val d’Orcia in particular, have often been the harmonious and beautiful location of important films known throughout the world.

-The amazing thing is that these lands have been appreciated by directors and screenwriters, not only within the italian borders, but also in Hollywood, becoming the setting of world-famous films that have received Oscar and important awards.
+The amazing thing is that these lands have been appreciated by directors and screenwriters, not only within the italian borders, but also in Hollywood, becoming the setting of world-famous films that have received Oscars and other important awards.

 Are you curious to know which movies were filmed here?
 Do you want to visit the places of your favorite movies?
-Follow us in this small and evocative tour in search of the places of the cinema!
+Follow us in this small and evocative tour in search of cinema locations!

-If you have not yet seen some of these films you have to do it, but be careful, that then you will have an uncontrollable desire to come to Tuscany and try to recognize that wonderfull location!
+If you have not yet seen some of these films you should do so, but be careful, it could cause an uncontrollable desire to come to Tuscany and search out that wonderful location!

 We start with a really great movie, “The English Patient”.
 A story of love, war and espionage that is articulated by intertwining the present with flashbacks.
-Here the English Patient is staying in the wonderful monastery of Sant’Anna in Camprena and many scenes are filmed between Montepulciano and Pienza.
-For a film awarded with 9 Academy Awards in 1996, a wonderful location that is worth visiting!
+Here the English Patient was located in the wonderful monastery of Sant’Anna in Camprena and many scenes are filmed between Montepulciano and Pienza.
+For a film awarded with 9 Academy Awards in 1996, a wonderful location that is well worth visiting!

-Another big movie that valued the Val d’Orcia is “The Gladiator” by Ridley Scott.
+Another big movie that brought attention to the Val d’Orcia is “The Gladiator” by Ridley Scott.

 Another great movie that has been filmed here is obviously “Under the Tuscan Sun”.
 The main location of the film is the marvelous village of Cortona, but many scenes took place in Montepulciano, in Pienza and in the surrounding countryside.

-Andrej Tarkovskij elected Bagno Vignoni as a set of his suggestive Nostalgia.
+Andrej Tarkovskij elected Bagno Vignoni as a set for his suggestive Nostalgia.

-Remaining within the intellectual cinema of the author, the Taviani brothers also chose the hills of the Val d’Orcia as the setting for the 2015 film “Meraviglioso Boccaccio”
+Remaining within the realms of intellectual cinema, the Taviani brothers also chose the hills of the Val d’Orcia as the setting for their 2015 film “Meraviglioso Boccaccio”

-But the Val d’Orcia was also chosen by Carlo Vanzina who decided to shoot their own comedies here “2061, an exceptional year” and “My life with stars and stripes”.
+But the Val d’Orcia was also chosen by Carlo Vanzina and Massimo Ceccherini who decided to shoot their own comedies here “2061, an exceptional year” and “My life with stars and stripes”.

-In addition, the last part of the film “The best of youth” of 2003, with the family that buys and restructures a farm is filmed between these hills, Torre Tarugi is clearly visible, between Contignano and La Foce and the roads and views towards the Mount Amiata.
+In addition, the last part of the film “The best of youth” of 2003, with the family that buys and restructures a farm is filmed between these hills, Torre Tarugi is clearly visible, between Contignano and La Foce, as well as the roads and views towards the Mount Amiata.

-The Val d’Orcia with Pienza and Montepulciano have also been the location of recent films such as “New Moon” of the “Twilight” Saga or of the highly successful tv series “I Medici”
+The Val d’Orcia with Pienza and Montepulciano have also been the location of recent films such as “New Moon” of the “Twilight” Saga and of the highly successful tv series “I Medici”

-Did not you feel like recognizing these places you only saw on the big screen?
-You just have to put on comfortable shoes, organize your tour and visit this wonderful land by leading actors.
+Have you never wanted to see and experience these places you only saw on the big screen?
+You just have to put on comfortable shoes, organize your tour and visit this wonderful land of leading actors.